 What is mortgage insurance?

 When you buy a home, you probably expect to shop around for the best mortgage rates, take out a mortgage and make a down payment.
 But there’s another step you might need to take.
 If your down payment is less than 20 percent of your home’s purchase price or you’re taking out a particular mortgage (such as an FHA loan), you might also need to buy mortgage insurance.
-For lenders, these are higher-risk lending situations, so they require mortgage insurance to protect their interests.
+Here’s what to know.

 Mortgage insurance is an insurance policy that protects the mortgage lender, but the borrower is the one who pays for it.
 With mortgage insurance, the lender or titleholder is covered in case you are unable to pay back the mortgage.